-Seldom does even exceptional writing allow us to to actually join a narrator on a truly full journey complete with diverse experience and growth.
+Seldom does even exceptional writing allow us to actually join a narrator on a truly full journey complete with diverse experience and growth.
 Yvette Nachmias-Baeu accomplishes this in her tour de force "Clara at Sixty".
 Nachmias-Baeu shares meaningful insights and exposure into various cultures and social events within these cultures.
 "Clara" takes us with her as she explores friendships, relationships, love, sensuality and sexuality throughout "various" benchmarks of age and times of grief both redefined and maturing.
-The book attacks ageism by generating very personal heat to be associated for women "of a certain age" who society and culture have historically and consistently marginalized.
+The book attacks ageism by generating very personal heat associated with women "of a certain age" who society and culture have historically and consistently marginalized.

 The book also allows us to share the experiences and growth of a refugee become immigrant and vital American in every way.
 Nachmias-Baeu uses the textures and colors of this palette to enhance an already rich story line.
 Readers diminish a rare, incredible opportunity for personal development and understanding if they fail to read and fully explore "Clara at Sixty

 jeff bielicki, Rochester, NY

 I admire the poetic, lyrical quality of much of her writing.
 Some passages took my breath away.
 What a careful observer she is and how admirably she records what she observe.
 I've never had the experience of reading an extended text by a friend that feels so personal!
 It was truly an unusual experience and one that's given me a lot to think about I felt myself shifting my stance as I read.